Spiritual Life Insurance

 The only way to understand an infinite God is if that God decides to reveal himself to us: A God who can design everything we see and set in place the Universe is so far beyond us that communication would seem impossible without his using our words to share his heart with us: We need a revelation we can trust.

-Paul's experience was not unique in that most people misunderstand Jesus today until they seek Him out for themselves and come to a personal encounter with the living God.
+Paul's experience was not unique.
+Most people misunderstand Jesus today until they seek Him out for themselves and come to a personal encounter with the living God.

 We can meet and experience God's presence, love, power, plan and invitation to eternal life by seeking him out through the Word of God.
+Jesus offers forgiveness of sins to anyone who asks.
 God left his own Holy Spirit in this world to draw us to himself.
-Part of the Spirit's work is to reveal God to us when we read the Bible.
+Part of the Spirit's work is to reveal God to us when we read the Bible, and helps us to hear his voice and love through the 1 billion other followers of Jesus around the world.
+Becoming a Christian is joining an international family.

-That for me happened by just reading the bible for myself, particularly the book of John when I was about 14.
-Evangelicals stress a 'personal relationship with God' because that is what God intended for it to be.
+Many Christians stress a 'personal relationship with God' because that is what God intended for it to be from the beginning of creation.
 At the beginning of Genesis we see God, in some literal sense, walking in the Garden of Eden with Adam.
-Not sure what that looked like as God is Spirit, but the point is there was a closeness and proximity that God created and is His intent towards mankind.
-At the end of the book in Revelation 23 we see God again literally living with humanity--not in a garden, but in a massive garden city described as 'a new heaven and earth'.
+Not sure what that looked like as God is Spirit, but the point is there was a closeness and proximity that God created.
+That restored closeness is His intent for us.
+At the end of the book in Revelation we see God again literally living with humanity again--not in a garden, but in a massive garden city described as 'a new heaven and earth' (See Revelation chapter 23).

-God's intent in Jesus was to make a way for us to walk closely with God again.
+God's intent in Jesus was to make a way for us to walk closely with God again, by dealing once and for all with the sin problem that separates humanity from God.
 Sin creates a chasm between a sinful man and a holy God, therefore dealing with sin was why Jesus came to earth.
 Having walked with God for over 40 years I don't always feel close to God, but I suspect the problem is a Dan problem, not a God one.

 You can read John 3:16-17 intellectually where Jesus said about himself these famous words: 16“For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 17“For God did not send the Son into the world to judge the world, but that the world might be saved through Him".